versatica/mediasoup-website/support.md

 ##### Enabling core dumps in OSX

-Crashing processes in OSX got automatically a crash report in `/Users/USER/Library/Logs/DiagnosticReports` folder.
+Crashing processes in OSX automatically got a crash report in `/Users/USER/Library/Logs/DiagnosticReports` folder.

-##### Forcing a core dump
+##### Forcing a core dump or crash report

-You can check whether the core dump setup works by manually generating one as follows:
+You can check whether your setup works by manually generating one as follows:

 ```bash
 $ pidof mediasoup-worker